This is why Canada has plenty of eggs — and the U.S. doesn't

 "If a disease gets in the house, now you have a much larger population that's impacted," Thompson says.

 When avian flu is discovered on an egg farm, all the chickens on the farm are killed to limit the spread.
-The Department of Agriculture reports that more than 40 commercial egg farms suffered flu outbreaks in January and February alone, with a loss of more than 28 million chickens.
-That's about 9% of the country's commercial egg-laying flock, in just two months.
+More than 40 commercial egg farms suffered flu outbreaks in January and February alone, with a loss of more than 28 million chickens, according to USDA figures analyzed by the Wells Fargo Agri-Food Institute.
+That's about 9% of the country's commercial egg-laying flock wiped out in just two months.

 It takes at least six months for newborn chicks to replace those laying hens.
 In the meantime, the U.S. egg supply will remain under pressure.
 While wholesale egg prices have fallen in recent weeks, Easter is around the corner, and the holiday typically brings a seasonal jump in egg demand.